MohamedBa3ly/Payment-Methods-App/README.md

 # 💳 Payment Methods App

-A Flutter-based payment integration app that supports Stripe, PayPal, and Paymob for seamless transactions.
+A Flutter Payment Methods app that supports Stripe, PayPal, and Paymob for seamless transactions.
 Designed for secure and efficient online payments.

 ---